djmaze/librespot-snapserver/README.md

     docker run -d --name snapserver --net host -e DEVICE_NAME=Snapcast mazzolino/librespot-snapserver

 That will make the device available to all Spotify clients in your network.
-Add your Spotify credentials in order to limit control to clients logged in with your account:

-    docker run -d --name snapserver --net host -e DEVICE_NAME=Snapcast -e USERNAME=my-spotify-username -e PASSWORD=my-spotify-password mazzolino/librespot-snapserver

-Now you can connect your snapclient to your host's ip.
-The receiver should show up in Spotify under the `DEVICE_NAME` given above (e.g. `Snapcast`).
-Have fun playing music!

-### Login problems?
+### Spotify OAuth Authentication

-It might be necessary to get a credentials file instead of using username and password.
-See [this issue](https://github.com/librespot-org/librespot/issues/1308) for more details.
+Librespot v0.6.0 now requires the usage of a credentials file instead of using username and password.
+To generate the necessary credentials file:

 1. Use [this tool](https://github.com/dspearson/librespot-auth) to get the file `credentials.json`.
 2. Mount it into your container and use the `CACHE` option, like this: